kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Unpause; if any turret remains unstunned after both grenades, load the safety save and try again
   - If all three turrets are stunned, take the elevator to the Garage
   - There is a 59.6% chance to stun all three turrets after *both* grenades.
 Good luck!
-  - You MUST stun all three turrets, since we will be leaving this way.
+  - You MUST stun all three turrets, since we will be leaving this way
+  - If the first concussion grenade stuns all three turrets (21.6% chance) then you can save the second one for the Assault Droid later
 - In the garage, take hallway on right and last door on right
 - Loot garage head's desk and supplies for passcard and Computer Spikes (+2; 8 Spikes)
 - Run down the central hallway and turn left
+- Open the door and use a medpac if you aren't at full health
-- Talk to Kandon Ark: 2,2,2
+- Kandon Ark confronts you: 2,2,2
 - Get the swoop accelerator
 - Return through central hallway to elevator to main base
-- Possible manual save before exiting the garage
+- Exit the Vulkar Garage
-  - There is a chance the turrets will instantly kill you on the way out.
-This seems to depend on how many times you've had to reload your safety saves; an even number will cause the turrets to shoot first, while an odd number will allow you to run past.
-  - Thus if you have reloaded an even number of times (including zero!), manually save and reload so that the turrets won't kill you.
-- Exit Vulkar Base
+- Take first door on right, first door on right, then exit the Vulkar Base

 ### Rescuing Bastila

+- Enter Javyar's Cantina
+- Return to Hideout, then immediately Transit Back
+  - This sets the transit point for a Transit Warp later
-- Return to Hidden Bek base
+- Exit cantina and enter the Hidden Bek Base
 - Talk to Gadon Thek
 - Successfully win the swoop races
   - Talk to the Race Coordinator before each one
   - Whatever time you get on the first race will be beaten by 0.25s by Redros
   - You'll need to beat Redros's time on the second race, but your swoop accelerates faster
-- Kill Brejik using Poison/Sonic grenades
+- Kill Brejik using grenades
-  - Start by running a little bit away so you don't get hit by your own grenades.
+  - Start by running a little bit away so you don't get hit by your own grenades
-  - Throw a Poison Grenade first, then two Sonic Grenades
+  - Throw a Poison Grenade first, then a Sonic Grenade, then a Frag Grenade
-  - Brejik always gets hit by the poison, and the sonics have a 50-50 chance to do 10 or 20 damage.
+  - Brejik always gets hit by the Poison, while the Sonic has a 50-50 chance to do 10 or 20 damage
+  - The Frag has a 70-30 chance to do 10 or 20 damage unless the Sonic hit, in which case it's 50-50
   - He has really high defense, so grenades are the best option
-  - Even if you don't roll 20s on the sonic grenades, the poison will eventually kill him
+  - Even if you don't roll 20s on the Sonic and Frag, the poison will eventually kill him
-- Finish off the remaining Vulkars with Flurry
+  - After you throw the last grenade, kill Redros with Flurry and finish off Bastila's guards if necessary
+  - This fight can be 3 rounds if Brejik fails both saves on the Sonic and Frag, or as bad as 8 rounds if he saves both
 - Loot Brejik's corpse
 - Talk to Bastila
   - This takes you back to the apartment hideout